wandyezj/wandyezj.github.io/docs/_drafts/story-game-wallflowers-revise-4.md

 ### Overview

-We will each play one wallflower at a large college party.
+We will each play one wallflower at a large high school party in the present day.

 The game takes place in a series of rounds.
 Players take turns in order. see [On your turn](#on-your-turn).